miketabb33/michaels-articles/articles/oauth.md

 4. aud: intended audience for the token.
 5. sub: ID for whom the token represents, like user ID.
 6. client_id: the client ID.
-7. jti: unique ID for the particular JWT token.
+7. jti: unique ID for the particular JWT Token.

 #### Signature
 Used for validating the JWT.

 ### Remote Token Introspection
 APIs can use Remote Token Introspection to validate tokens.
-Its a means to verify the token with the Authorization Server.
+It is a means to verify the token with the Authorization Server.
 The Authorization Server may expose an HTTP POST endpoint: "Token Introspection Endpoint".
 The endpoint most often requires some kind of authentication and will respond with the is-valid status of the token.

 A negative is that Remote Token Introspection requires network traffic and can cost time and resources.